experimental-design/bofire/docs/install.md

 # Installation

-In BoFire we have several optional depencies.
+In BoFire we have several optional dependencies.

 ### Domain and Optimization Algorithms